SpeedyWeather/SpeedyWeather.jl/docs/src/dynamical_core.md

 SpeedyWeather.jl can solve (see [How to run SpeedyWeather.jl](@ref)) as many details therein also apply to the [Shallow water equations](@ref) and [Primitive equations](@ref) explained thereafter.

+The dynamical core presented here largely follows the idealized models with spectral dynamics developed at the Geophysical Fluid Dynamics Laboratory[^1]: A barotropic vorticity model[^2], a shallow water model [^3] and a primitive equation model[^4].

 ## Barotropic vorticity equation

 The barotropic vorticity equation is the prognostic equation that describes the time evolution of